Ghosts

 Ship captain Robert Newman Jr. was the eldest of six boys to their father who ran a fishery in St. John’s in 1754.
 The younger Newman was named captain of the Syren.
 He would later become the head of the Newman family after both the deaths of Robert Sr. and his brother John in 1779.

-The Newman family kept growing its operations in St. John’s after the American revolution, and Robert Jr. would eventually pass the torch to his brother Thomas’ sons.
+The Newman family kept growing its operations in St. John’s after the American Revolution, and Robert Jr. would eventually pass the torch to his brother Thomas’ sons.
 After 100 years in Newfoundland, they gradually moved into the port business.

 There’s a legend affixed to the Newmans and St. John’s.
 The Newmans had a house in Portugal that was tied to wine production, and they were importing port and Madeira from Portugal and they had left with some barrels of port, and the ship was attacked by a French privateer.
 They tried to shake their pursuer and the chase took them several days off course.